 Anatomically, the elbow joint comprises three joints.
 The humeroulnar joint, humeroradial joint, and the proximal radioulnar joint are the articulations that make up the elbow complex (Figure 21-1).
 The elbow allows for flexion, extension, pronation, and supination movement patterns about the joint complex.
 The bony limitations, ligamentous support, and muscular stability help to protect it from vulnerability of overuse and resultant injury.

 The elbow complex comprises three bones: the distal humerus, proximal ulna, and proximal radius.
 The articulations among these three bones dictate elbow movement patterns.1 It is also important to mention that the appropriate strength and function of the upper quarter (defined as the cervical spine to the hand, including the scapulothoracic joint) need to be addressed when evaluating the elbow specifically.
 The elbow complex has an intricate mechanical articulation between the three separate joints of the upper quarter in order to allow for function.

 In the elbow, the joint capsule plays an important role.
-The capsule is continuous (Figure 21-2A) among the three articulations and highly innervated.2,3 This is important not only ...
+The capsule is continuous (Figure 21-2A) among the three articulations and highly innervated.2,3 This is important not ...